The 3D animation production pipeline is a detailed, multi-phase process that turns ideas into polished animations.

 At this point, you need to start drawing character concepts.
 In concept art services, directors usually ask for several sketches for character designs to be able to choose the one that fits the story best.

-Production Pipeline for 3D Animation
+What is the Production Pipeline for 3D Animation?

 Stage | Process | Purpose |